difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

     -r second-root -s A,p,q,r,...
 grep ^if.station $ers.conf | sort | uniq -c
 #...
-# are all set up?
+### are all manual phases set up plausibly?  tell us what you think.
 # for r in $roots ; do fourfit -bA? -c $ers.conf $r & done ; wait
 # fplot */A[^A].B*